joaofig/discrete-frechet/README.md

 The discrete Fréchet distance measures the similarity between two polygonal curves or polylines.

-This repository contains three different implementations of the discrete Fréchet calculation.
+This repository contains four different implementations of the discrete Fréchet distance calculation.

 # Medium Articles